 Most important, they need to revolve around prayer itself and not the circumstances of the story.
 These are themed books but the purpose is to convince the reader of the power of prayer in these situations.

-We are accepting manuscripts for all three volumes until December 15, but the sooner you submit the better your chance of acceptance.
-We will notify you by February and send you a permission form if your story is a finalist for any of these volumes.
+We are accepting manuscripts for Refreshed by the Spirit until February 10 and Love and Forgiveness until March 1, but the sooner you submit the better your chance of acceptance.
+We will send you a permission form by April if your story is a finalist for any of these volumes.

 Please send your manuscript attached to the e-mail rather than pasting text in the email

 Window.
-Feel free to send your manuscript in normal manuscript formatting, with your full contact information—name, address, phone number, email address—and whether you’re offering First Rights or Reprint Rights at the top of each manuscript.
+Feel free to send your manuscript in normal manuscript formatting, with your full contact information on the manuscript—name, address, phone number, email address—and whether you’re offering First Rights or Reprint Rights at the top of each manuscript.
 Please include a biography of 30 words or less at the end of each manuscript.

 Please direct all inquiries and manuscript submissions to my colleague, Jeanette Littleton, at firstname.lastname@example.org.
 If this email has been forwarded to you and you can’t submit to this call, but would like to hear about other editorial needs as they arise, please send us your email address and we’ll add you to our notification list.
 Also please pass this along to any writing or praying friends who might be interested.